ibm-aur-nlp/amia-18-mutation-corpus/docs/guidelines/ann-guidelines.md

 In a separate document, normalization of mentions will be specified.
-For instance, mentions like *BRAF mutation* and *BRAF mutations* should be normalized to the same entity (e.g. *BRAF mutation*) so the user interface in WDD can show a single entry for the same entity.
+For instance, mentions like *BRAF mutation* and *BRAF mutations* should be normalized to the same entity (e.g. *BRAF mutation*) so the user interface can show a single entry for the same entity.

 Furthermore, this document specifies how to annotation of mutation and related entities should be performed.
-The information provided by automatic information extraction methods that are able to automatically annotate the scientific literature needs to be integrated into WDD and several strategies might be possible but still require further discussion.
+The information provided by automatic information extraction methods that are able to automatically annotate the scientific literature needs to be integrated and several strategies might be possible but still require further discussion.